 The general assumption provided to the panelists regarding improvement was based on the criteria established for the timing algorithm by Teitel and colleagues: treatment should continue until the bleeding resolves, as indicated by the functional recovery of the muscle.14 Questioning ensued for both aPCC and rFVIIa for the adherence and nonadherence algorithm situations.
-Specific questions posed to the panelists are listed in Appendices A and B (see below).
+Specific questions posed to the panelists are listed in Appendix A and Appendix B.

 The total dosing for each interval, as well as the likelihood for improvement, are provided for each time interval.
 Of note, the dosing displayed in the figures is reflective of the total dose for each time interval.
 For example, in the algorithm with aPCC as the initial agent, a patient who improves at 12 hours and at 24 hours should receive a decreased dose.
 Initially, this patient would have received 81 units in the first 12 hours and 81 units in the next 12 hours but would receive 130 units total during the next 24 hours (assuming 2 doses of 65 units).